THINGS GREEN: HOME | GARDEN | AG | FARM | RANCH

 Common Misconception

 Since then the question has come across my television show, my desk in the form of email and letters, as well as from my audience when making personal appearances.
-Today, I get at least one GMO question of some sort at least once per radio show.
+Today, it seems I get at least one GMO question of some sort at least once per radio show.

 Needless to say, people still don't have an idea of what GMO means or what it stands for.
 It's not that nobody doesn't know the answer, it's more like my pals in the media use certain words and acronyms interchangeably and incorrectly.
 For instance, you'll see the acronym GE used to describe GMO's and vice versa.
+There's actually nothing this little blog can do to straighten up the misunderstanding.
+In fact, I've all but given up.
+If someone asks I'll tell them but I just don't have the strength any longer to argue about it.
+Regardless I've updated this blog from 2016 to see if anyone is listening or really cares.

 Let's Clear It Up!